 A Carbon Footprint Study and a Life Cycle Assessment of an identical Refrigerated Display Cabinet: comparative analysis of the respective ratios of embodied and operational impacts

 Bibalou, D, Andrews, D, Chaer, I, Maidment, GG and Longhurst, M (2014).
 A Carbon Footprint Study and a Life Cycle Assessment of an identical Refrigerated Display Cabinet: comparative analysis of the respective ratios of embodied and operational impacts.
 4th International Conference on Life Cycle Approaches.
-Lille, France 05 - 06 Nov 2014 London South Bank University.
+Lille, France 05 - 06 Nov 2014 Forum for Sustainability Through Life Cycle Innovation.

 |Authors||Bibalou, D, Andrews, D, Chaer, I, Maidment, GG and Longhurst, M|